bentoml/OpenLLM/README.md

 agent.run("Is the following `text` positive or negative?", text="I don't like how this models is generate inputs")
 ```

+> NOTE: For example, the above example works with `starcoder`.
+The command to start starcoder
+> is: `openllm start starcoder --debug --device all --workers-per-resource 0.25` Using 4 GPUs.

 ### LangChain (⏳Coming Soon!)

 In future LangChain releases, you'll be able to effortlessly invoke OpenLLM